What is Niche Tourism?

 When the Lincoln movie came out in 2012, Cayuga County’s Seward House added special tours around the relationship between Secretary of State Seward and Lincoln.
 Where else can you see pressed flowers from Lincoln’s funeral casket?

-- Develop a trail.
 If you have the capacity to create and manage a trail, string together multiple stops with a specific theme in an easy-to-travel way.
-Trails are very popular because they do all of the work for tourists.
+Trails are very popular because they do all the work for tourists.
 Visitors pick a place to start and just enjoy the journey.

 The Haunted History Trail of New York State is a statewide paranormal product that appeals to both serious ghost hunters and the paranormal curious.
 It has over 65 creepy, spooky and downright scary stops, including haunted inns, museums, amusement parks, and restaurants.

 Bundle information so consumers can easily find it.
 Group assets and experiences that appeal to niche markets and display them on your destination’s website or in a printed guide.